 The epigenomic regulation of transcriptional programs in metastatic prostate cancer is poorly understood.
-We studied the epigenomic landscape of prostate cancer drivers using transcriptional profiling and chromatin immunoprecipitation sequencing (ChIP-seq) in four clonal metastatic tumors derived from a single prostate cancer patient.
-Our epigenomic analyses focused on Androgen Receptor (AR), which is a key oncogenic driver in prostate cancer, the AR pioneer factor FOXA1, chromatin insulator CTCF, as well as for modified histones H3K27ac and H3K27me3.
-The vast majority of AR binding sites were shared among healthy prostate, primary prostate cancer and metastatic tumor samples, signifying core AR-driven transcriptional regulation within the prostate cell lineage.
+We studied the epigenomic landscape of prostate cancer drivers using transcriptional profiling and ChIP-seq in four clonal metastatic tumors derived from a single prostate cancer patient.
+Our epigenomic analyses focused on androgen receptor (AR), which is a key oncogenic driver in prostate cancer, the AR pioneer factor FOXA1, chromatin insulator CCCTC-Binding Factor, as well as for modified histones H3K27ac and H3K27me3.
+The vast majority of AR binding sites were shared among healthy prostate, primary prostate cancer, and metastatic tumor samples, signifying core AR-driven transcriptional regulation within the prostate cell lineage.
 Genes associated with core AR-binding events were significantly enriched for essential genes in prostate cancer cell proliferation.
 Remarkably, the metastasis-specific active AR binding sites showed no differential transcriptional output, indicating a robust transcriptional program across metastatic samples.
 Combined, our data reveal a core transcriptional program in clonal metastatic prostate cancer, despite epigenomic differences in the AR cistrome.